Endian solution for C

 A Real Solution

-This solution has the C compiler dealing with the whole endian issue for you – making your program totally portable with zero effort.
+The following solution has the C compiler dealing with the whole endian issue for you – making your program totally portable with zero effort.
 It would require the addition of a single type modifier to the C compiler (C compilers already have various type modifiers).
 To solve endian portability, this addition would be well worth it.

 This concept is similar to the ‘signed’ and ‘unsigned’ access type modifiers or the GNU C compiler’s packed attribute which helps to access a protocol’s data by letting you prevent padding between structure elements.